gandalf-network/whoami/README.md

 ## How it works

 - Data Collection: Users authorize our application to collect their viewing data via [Gandalf](https://gandalf.network/).
-- Data Enrichment: We fetch additional show details such as actors, episode counts, rotten tomato scores and images from TVDB and RottenTomato.
+- Data Enrichment: We fetch additional show details such as actors, episode counts, rotten tomato scores and images from [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) and [RottenTomato](https://www.rottentomatoes.com/).
 - Insight Generation: Our algorithms analyze the collected data to extract meaningful insights about viewing patterns and preferences.
-- Personality Creation: Based on the analysis, We use OpenAI assistants and Perplexity create personality profiles that reflects each user’s TV show preferences.
+- Personality Creation: Based on the analysis, We use [OpenAI assistants](https://platform.openai.com/docs/assistants/overview) and [Perplexity AI](https://www.perplexity.ai/) to create personality profiles that reflects each user’s TV show preferences.

 ## Getting Started